Medically reviewed by Drugs.com. Last updated on Jan 31, 2022.

 The lumbar region between the vertebrae in the lower back, above the pelvis

-Herniated disks are most common in the lumbar region.
+Herniated disks are most common in the lumbar and cervical regions.
 Herniated disks are relatively rare in the thoracic region, where they account for only 1 in every 200 to 400 disk herniations.

 The first symptom of a herniated disk is usually back pain in the area of the affected disk.
 Some researchers believe this pain is a signal that a disk's tough outer shell has been injured or weakened, not necessarily that the inner core has herniated.
 If the inner core does herniate and press on a nearby nerve, the resulting symptoms vary depending on the location of the herniated disk: